Galaxy-SynBioCAD/rpRanker_image/README.md

 max_rule_ids (default 10) represents the maximal allowed subpaths to be returned.
 Indeed RetroPath2.0 may have multiple rules associated with each reaction. rpReader takes that into consideration by enumerating all the possible pathways that may be formed from the possible different cofactors associated with the reactions rules.
 To avoid a combinatorial explotion, the rules with the highest score are used.
 The results are contained within the rpreader.sbml_paths parameter.

+#### RetroPath3.0

-For RetroPath3.0 with a single JSON:
+For a single JSON file:

 ```
 rpsbml = rpreader.jsonToSBML(json_dict)
 ```

-The input must be a parsed JSON as a dictionnary.
+The input must be a parsed JSON as a dictionnary (not a file).
 It returns a rpSBML object.

 For RetroPath3.0 with a collection of JSON's (batch mode):